tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/备份与回档/查看备份列表_intl_en.md

 #### 5. Can I download the backup files of an isolated instance?
 Yes.
 - A pay-as-you-go instance will be isolated into the recycle bin 24 hours after expiration.
 At this time, rollback and manual backup will be prohibited, but automatic backup can still be downloaded by clicking **More** in the **Operation** column of the instance.
-Excessive backup space of the instance will still be billed until the instance is eliminated.
+Excessive backup space of the instance will continue to be billed until the instance is eliminated.